How to apply

 The University of Manchester aims to support the most outstanding applicants from outside the UK.

 Funding for this programme will cover UK tuition fees/stipend only.
-However, we are able to offer a limited number of bursaries that will enable a limited number of full studentships or tuition fee bursaries to be awarded to international applicants of exceptional quality.
+However, we are able to offer a limited number of scholarships that will enable a limited number of full studentships or tuition fee scholarships to be awarded to international applicants of exceptional quality.

 International applicants must ensure they meet the academic eligibility criteria (including English language) as outlined before contacting potential supervisors to express an interest in their project.